outfrenk/pymaginverse/README.md

 ## Tutorial
 We have provided a tutorial to make the library easier to use and understand.
 You can find the jupyter notebook containing the tutorial under `doc/Tutorial Geomagnetic Field Inversions.ipynb`.
-This tutorial explains almost all methods of the two main modules and explains the set-up required for the `FieldInversion`-class.
+This tutorial explains almost all methods of the three main modules and explains how to run a geomagnetic model with the `FieldInversion`-class.